Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations: The Legal Perspective

 \subsection{Summary of Key Requirements}

-\textbf{Lawfulness:} Address clustering and annotation tags have to comply with the requirement for a \emph{legal basis} and with \emph{data protection principles}.
-Decisions, such as ordering further investigative measures may only be based on the results of \emph{automated clustering} of \vc addresses if the final decision is made by a human investigator and is not merely formalistic.
-Where relevant results are shown to be inaccurate, rectification is necessary.
+\textbf{General:} Address clustering and annotation tags have to comply with the requirement for a \emph{legal basis} and with \emph{data protection principles}.

+\textbf{Automated Decisions:} Decisions, such as ordering further investigative measures may only be based on the results of \emph{automated clustering} of \vc addresses if the final decision is made by a human investigator and is not merely formalistic.

 \textbf{Authenticity and Integrity:} To ensure \emph{authenticity and integrity} of the used address data, it is sufficient to record the currency code (e.g BTC, ETH) and the most recent block hash as identifiers within the chain of custody.
 Regarding clustering techniques, it is necessary to implement cluster identifiers that remain stable when a cluster refers to the same set of addresses over several runs and change when the underlying set of addresses changes.
 This can be achieved by computing a "cluster hash".
 The authenticity of attribution tags should be assured by relating a tag to its source, its creator and generation procedures and computing a digital signature over the tag and all contextual information.
 This also increases the reliability of the tags.